alien4cloud/alien4cloud-wizard/alien4cloud-wizard-ui/src/main/webapp/app/features/application-wizard/readme.md

 Then :

 * create a component in the folder 'wizard-forms'
-* make your component implement ``WizardFromComponent`` .
+* make your component implement ``WizardFormComponent`` .
 You'll then need to define an input of type ``ApplicationWizardMachineContext``.
 We need this to inject the FSM context when the component will be created.

 `@Input() fsmContext: ApplicationWizardMachineContext;`